Clear Your Record with an Expungement Attorney Los Angeles

 If you made a mistake and you already did your time or paid your dues, but you are still experiencing the consequences, an expungement attorney in Los Angeles may be the key to regaining your freedom.
-An expungement is a particular post-conviction procedure currently available under California law (most commonly under Penal Code, § 1203.4).
+An expungement is a particular post-conviction procedure currently available under California law (most commonly under the Penal Code, § 1203.4).

-The process involves filing a petition in the court that you were convicted in and asking the judge to have your criminal record expunged.
+The process involves filing a petition in the court that you were convicted and asking the judge to have your criminal record expunged.
 In most cases, this involves withdrawing your old plea of guilt or no contest and entering a new plea of not guilty.
 The case is then dismissed.

 Los Angeles Criminal Record Expungement Lawyer

 Your Los Angeles criminal defense attorney will be able to help you navigate the challenging process of having your criminal record expunged.

 This is often a lengthy and difficult process that is not always successful and nearly always requires legal advice from an expungement lawyer in California.
 This is especially true with domestic violence criminal convictions or those involving repeat offenders.

 If expungement is granted, it practically allows the convicted individual to have their guilty plea or a verdict set aside.
 But, it doesn’t erase the conviction entirely.
 The goal is to update the case’s disposition.
 The court then transfers a copy of the judge’s expungement order to the Department of Justice.
 They update your California criminal record and your FBI record to include the new information.